-Watercolors and acrylics are water-soluble paints, however, there are fundamental differences between these types of paints.
-Watercolor paint for art will not produce the desired pattern on surfaces other than paper.
-The composition of the binder of watercolor is mainly organic glue, which must be diluted with water for work, and acrylic contains a dispersion of synthetic resin, which is initially suspended in water.
+Although both watercolor and acrylic are water-soluble, they have different compositions.
+The watercolor binder is mainly composed of organic glue, which must be diluted with water for work, and acrylic paint for art contains a dispersion of synthetic resin, which is initially suspended in water.

 If the watercolor dries by hardening the pigment with glue particles, then the acrylic dries by polymerization, the hardening of the acrylic particles over the pigment in contact with each other, resulting in a dense transparent homogeneous film.
 That is why acrylic liveliness is many times stronger than watercolor.